meixilin/Hoffman2_Notes/README.md

 `for line in $(cat ~/list.of.nodes.txt); do (echo $line && qhost -F -h $line | grep 'slot\|h_data');done`

+To look at the available jobs pending in your group:
+`groupjobs`

 # Jobs being killed due to memory issues.
 Beacuse Hoffman2 uses a linux system, it will look for the virtual memory of your job not h_data. \
 Sometimes the virtual memory is higher than the amount you have requested with `h_data=`.
 How much higher?
 It depends on the program as well as the